 Erwin serves on the Verizon foundation board and the Paley Media Center board of trustees.

-Alan C. Heuberger is a Senior Investment Manager at BMGI, the office responsible for all non-Microsoft investments for William H. Gates III as well as for the investments of the Bill & Melinda Gates Foundation Trust.
-These investments include Deere & Company.
+Alan C. Heuberger is a Senior Investment Manager at Cascade Asset Management Company, the office responsible for managing the financial assets of the Gates family and the Bill & Melinda Gates Foundation Trust.

 Heuberger serves as a member of the Board of Trustees of America's Foundation for Chess, as Vice Chair of the Financial Economics Institute Board of Advisors at Claremont McKenna College, and as an Investment Committee Member of The Seattle Foundation.